Year 5 Lime and Year 5 Violet

-Our class teacher in Year 5 Pink is Miss Diss and our cover teacher is Mr. Crabtree.
-Our Teaching assistants are Maria Bassett and Titi.
-The teachers in Year 5 Aqua are Mrs Palermo and Miss O'Mahony and Mohammad is our Teaching Assistant.
+Our class teacher in Year 5 Lime is Miss Nwoye and our cover teacher is Miss O'Mahony.
+Our Teaching assistant is Mrs Titi.
+The teachers in Year 5 Violet are Mrs Palermo and Ms Diss, and Mohammad is our Teaching Assistant.

 We believe that Year 5 is a very important year for children as they develop a deeper understanding in subjects through critical thinking and application of their knowledge.
 These skills are essential in preparing children for Year 6 and the transition into Secondary school.
 Our aim is to place learning in a real world context and allow children to use what they learn to reason, problem solve and critique.
 A key focus for us is reading, which allows children to expand their imagination, vocabulary, sentence structure and comprehension skills.
 Please access the Year 5 Curriculum Map for each term to see a breakdown of what topics are covered in each subject area.